 Greenbelt, Maryland is a National Historic Landmark planned community built in 1937 as part of President Franklin D. Roosevelt’s New Deal.
 One of three green towns established during the Great Depression, the project put struggling Americans to work, provided low-income housing in the Washington, D.C. region and was a bold experiment in town planning and cooperative living.
 The Greenbelt Museum allows visitors to experience Greenbelt’s beauty and rich history through tours of our historic home, exhibits, public lectures, educational programs for children, and walking tours of the historic community.
 We invite you to explore!

-- Historic House located at 10B Crescent Road, Greenbelt, MD 20770 is open Sundays 1pm-5pm for guided tours except for major holidays.
+Historic House located at 10B Crescent Road, Greenbelt, MD 20770 is open Sundays 1pm-5pm for guided tours except for major holidays and in January.
 There is a small admission fee.
 To schedule a group tour, please click here

 Please see our current exhibition, Greenbelt: The First 75 Years, 1937-2012 on display in the Greenbelt Community Center, open Monday-Saturday 9am-10pm, Sunday 10am-7pm.
 FREE